The Precipice Trail is the most popular, exhilarating and adventurous hike in Acadia National Park. But it is not for the feint of heart.

 Many of the best hikes at Acadia National Park have very similar trail types, elevation gains and views.
-However, the two hiking trails with a difference are Precipice and Beehive.
+But the Precipice and Beehive Trails are some of the two most popular trails in the park due to their ladder sections.

 Beehive Trail is essentially a miniature version of Precipice Trail.
 So, if you have any doubts or concerns after reading this guide, we recommend you hike Beehive Trail first to see how you get on.